mozilla-services/autograph/docs/endpoints.md

 ### Response

-A successful request return a [201 Created]{.title-ref} with a response body containing signature elements encoded in JSON.
+A successful request return a `201 Created` with a response body containing signature elements encoded in JSON.
 The ordering of the response array is identical to the request array, such that signing request 0 maps to signing response 0, etc.